 Since Botman’s Friday email, The Commentator contacted multiple university administrators regarding the announcement with specific questions as to the university’s plans for next year.
 Prompted by these inquiries, The Commentator received Botman’s clarification.

 “We are still developing plans in consultation with medical professionals and with city and state officials,” explained Botman.
 “Specific and concrete plans will be announced in the coming weeks.”

 The June 12 email included a survey link that asked students to list their Fall 2020 courses and select their preference for “Online” or “Face to Face” options.
 “We are committed to serving all of our students and look forward to your responses to this survey by 6/26/2020,” wrote Botman.
 In her clarification, Botman wrote, “The responses to the survey will help us finalize our direction.”

 Some students were confused by the email’s mixed signals.
 “It was very negligent to send out an email misleading the student body.
-It's also unacceptable that there was no follow-up email to correct the statement,” said Scott Stimler (YC ‘21).
+It's also unacceptable that there was no follow-up email to correct the statement,” said Sammy Stimler (YC ‘21).
 “All Dr. Botman did was raise our hopes that we would determine whether or not we would come on campus and take classes in-person or online.
 It's baffling and disconcerting.”